officelearn/azure-docs.sv-se/articles/active-directory/authentication/active-directory-certificate-based-authentication-get-started.md

 ---
-title: Kom igång med certifikatbaserad autentisering – Azure Active Directory
+title: Certificate-based authentication - Azure Active Directory
-description: Lär dig att konfigurera certifikatbaserad autentisering i din miljö
+description: Learn how to configure certificate-based authentication in your environment
 services: active-directory
 ms.service: active-directory
 ms.subservice: authentication
 ms.topic: article
-ms.date: 01/15/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: annaba
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: f57d4615fc80df6c5df9ba295288ad71ae12fa23
+ms.openlocfilehash: 8bfe306f089a26258ba9c7a07c54925f4540b44b
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "60359083"
+ms.locfileid: "74382014"
 ---
-# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Kom igång med certifikatbaserad autentisering i Azure Active Directory
+# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Get started with certificate-based authentication in Azure Active Directory

-Certifikatbaserad autentisering gör att du ska kunna autentiseras av Azure Active Directory med ett klientcertifikat på en Windows-, Android- eller iOS-enhet när du ansluter din Exchange online-konto:
+Certificate-based authentication enables you to be authenticated by Azure Active Directory with a client certificate on a Windows, Android, or iOS device when connecting your Exchange online account to:

-- Mobila Microsoft-program, till exempel Microsoft Outlook och Microsoft Word
+- Microsoft mobile applications such as Microsoft Outlook and Microsoft Word
-- Exchange ActiveSync (EAS) klienter
+- Exchange ActiveSync (EAS) clients

-Konfigurerar den här funktionen eliminerar behovet av att ange en kombination av användarnamn och lösenord i vissa e-post och Microsoft Office-program på din mobila enhet.
+Configuring this feature eliminates the need to enter a username and password combination into certain mail and Microsoft Office applications on your mobile device.

-Det här avsnittet:
+This topic:

-- Ger dig stegen för att konfigurera och använda certifikatbaserad autentisering för användare med klienter i Office 365 Enterprise, företag, utbildning och US Government-planer.
-Den här funktionen är tillgänglig som förhandsversion i planer för Office 365 Kina, US Government försvar samt amerikanska myndigheter federala myndigheter.
+- Provides you with the steps to configure and utilize certificate-based authentication for users of tenants in Office 365 Enterprise, Business, Education, and US Government plans.
+This feature is available in preview in Office 365 China, US Government Defense, and US Government Federal plans.
-- Förutsätter att du redan har en [offentlig nyckelinfrastruktur (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) och [AD FS](../hybrid/how-to-connect-fed-whatis.md) konfigurerats.
+- Assumes that you already have a [public key infrastructure (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) and [AD FS](../hybrid/how-to-connect-fed-whatis.md) configured.

 ## <a name="requirements"></a>Krav

-Följande instruktioner för att konfigurera certifikatbaserad autentisering, måste vara uppfyllda:
+To configure certificate-based authentication, the following statements must be true:

-- Certifikatbaserad autentisering (CBA) stöds endast för federerade miljöer för webbläsarprogram eller interna klienter som använder modern autentisering (ADAL).
-Det enda undantaget är Exchange Active Sync (EAS) för Exchange Online (EXO), som kan användas för federerade och hanterade konton.
+- Certificate-based authentication (CBA) is only supported for Federated environments for browser applications or native clients using modern authentication (ADAL).
+The one exception is Exchange Active Sync (EAS) for Exchange Online (EXO), which can be used for  federated and managed accounts.
-- Rotcertifikatutfärdaren och alla mellanliggande certifikatutfärdare måste konfigureras i Azure Active Directory.
+- The root certificate authority and any intermediate certificate authorities must be configured in Azure Active Directory.
-- Varje certifikatutfärdare måste ha en certifikatet lista över återkallade (certifikat CRL) som kan refereras via en internet-ansluten-URL.
+- Each certificate authority must have a certificate revocation list (CRL) that can be referenced via an internet-facing URL.
-- Du måste ha minst en certifikatutfärdare som konfigurerats i Azure Active Directory.
-Du kan hitta relaterade stegen i den [konfigurera certifikatutfärdarna](#step-2-configure-the-certificate-authorities) avsnittet.
+- You must have at least one certificate authority configured in Azure Active Directory.
+You can find related steps in the [Configure the certificate authorities](#step-2-configure-the-certificate-authorities) section.
-- För Exchange ActiveSync-klienter, måste klientcertifikatet ha användarens dirigerbara e-postadress i Exchange online i huvudnamn eller RFC822 namn-värde i fältet alternativt mottagarnamn.
-Azure Active Directory mappar RFC822 värdet till attributet proxyadress i katalogen.
+- For Exchange ActiveSync clients, the client certificate must have the user’s routable email address in Exchange online in either the Principal Name or the RFC822 Name value of the Subject Alternative Name field.
+Azure Active Directory maps the RFC822 value to the Proxy Address attribute in the directory.
-- Klientenheten måste ha åtkomst till minst en certifikatutfärdare som utfärdar certifikat.
+- Your client device must have access to at least one certificate authority that issues client certificates.
-- Ett klientcertifikat för klientautentisering måste har utfärdats till din klient.
+- A client certificate for client authentication must have been issued to your client.

-## <a name="step-1-select-your-device-platform"></a>Steg 1: Välj din enhetsplattform
+## <a name="step-1-select-your-device-platform"></a>Step 1: Select your device platform

-Som ett första steg för den enhetsplattform som intresserar dig, måste du kontrollera följande:
+As a first step, for the device platform you care about, you need to review the following:

-- Stöd för mobila Office-program
+- The Office mobile applications support
-- Krav för specifik implementering
+- The specific implementation requirements

-Det finns relaterad information för följande enhetsplattformar:
+The related information exists for the following device platforms:

 - [Android](active-directory-certificate-based-authentication-android.md)
 - [iOS](active-directory-certificate-based-authentication-ios.md)

-## <a name="step-2-configure-the-certificate-authorities"></a>Steg 2: Konfigurera certifikatutfärdarna
+## <a name="step-2-configure-the-certificate-authorities"></a>Step 2: Configure the certificate authorities

-Om du vill konfigurera din certifikatutfärdare i Azure Active Directory, för varje certifikatutfärdare, överför du följande:
+To configure your certificate authorities in Azure Active Directory, for each certificate authority, upload the following:

-* Den offentliga delen av certifikatet i *.cer* format
+* The public portion of the certificate, in *.cer* format
-* URL: er för webbservergrupper på internet som där den listor över återkallade certifikat (CRL) finns
+* The internet-facing URLs where the Certificate Revocation Lists (CRLs) reside

-Schemat för en certifikatutfärdare ser ut så här:
+The schema for a certificate authority looks as follows:

     class TrustedCAsForPasswordlessAuth
     {